daraghmartin/test-sinatra/README.md

 ### Run remotely

+1)

 At https://hub.docker.com/r/daraghmartin/test-sinatra/

 The images are on docker hub so just do a: ```docker pull daraghmartin/test-sinatra```

 Drop into your favourite local repo or store and run.

+2)

+Integrate with compose

+3)

+There is an example chef cookbook supplied.
+Include "recipe[run-sinatra::run]" in your run list.